phibronotchi-beep/solaris-framework/SOLARIS_PROJECT.md

 ---

-**☀️ Protected by prior art.
+**🌿 Protected by prior art.
 Licensed with ethics.
-Built for the future. ☀️**
+Built for the future. 🌿**

 ---

-*"The goal is not to bury knowledge in patents, but to illuminate the world with it—while ensuring those who bring light are not left in darkness."*
+*"The goal is not to bury knowledge in patents, but to amplify the world with it—while ensuring those who bring light are not left in darkness."*
-— David Sproule, Inventor & Creator of Solaris Framework
+— David Sproule, Inventor & Creator of Phyllux Framework

 ---

-**Last Updated:** January 14, 2026
+**Last Updated:** January 20, 2026
-**Framework Version:** 1.0
+**Framework Version:** 2.0
-**Patent Status:** Provisionals filed (January 24, 2026)
+**Patent Status:** Provisionals pending (mid-February 2026)
 **Licensing Status:** Open for inquiries
 **Community:** Growing

 **Repository:** github.com/phibronotchi-beep/biomimetic-inventions-public
-**Framework:** github.com/phibronotchi-beep/solaris-framework
+**Framework:** github.com/phibronotchi-beep/phyllux-framework
 **Contact:** phibronotchi@gmail.com

-**☀️ LET THE LIGHT WIN ☀️**
+**🌿 NATURE'S PATTERNS, AMPLIFIED BY LIGHT 🌿**